onordberg/multispectral-super-resolution/README.md

 - [X] Setup Zotero and import all identified litterature

 ### Work in progress
-- [ ] In the loss function: Integrate feature extraction from VGG-19 model trained on [BigEarthNet](https://gitlab.tubit.tu-berlin.de/rsim/bigearthnet-19-models) as alternative to VGG-19 model trained on ImageNet
+- [ ] In the loss function: Integrate feature extraction from VGG-19 model trained on satellite images as alternative to VGG-19 model trained on ImageNet
+  - [BigEarthNet](https://gitlab.tubit.tu-berlin.de/rsim/bigearthnet-19-models) looked promising, but will likely not work very well due to input being the 13 bands of the Sentinel-2 sensor.
+Mine should either be input of panchromatic or RGB since I am comparing with my SR generated panchromatic.
 - [ ] Do a rough feasability study of whether training on WV02 and validating on GE01 sensor is doable

 ### Next